rraynaud/GRBs/doc/source/equations.rst

 magnetar collapse

-The code has been benchmark against the results of Gompertz et al. (2014).
+.. note:: The code has been benchmark against the results of Gompertz et al. (2014).

 Luminosities: